ItsMonarch04/crash-course/docs/formats.md

 live session and tombstone records.
 An optional tag-6 record preserves a committed leadership-transfer intent as `intent_index`, target, deadline, finishing flag, and its exact AdminRequest identity; absent identity fields must be canonical zeroes.
+Installing that checkpoint restores the transfer so TimeoutNow and Finish still apply after the Begin entry has been compacted out of the log.
 It rejects duplicate, out-of-order, expired, noncanonical, wrong-cluster, and checksum-invalid state before the core installs it.